Diabetic Ketoacidosis (DKA) in Cats

 Prognosis for Diabetic Ketoacidosis in Cats

-The prognosis depends upon the severity of the illness, the cat’s response to therapy, overall heath of your cat, concurrent diseases, and secondary complications from diabetes.
+The prognosis depends upon the severity of the illness, the cat’s response to therapy, overall health of your cat, concurrent diseases, and secondary complications from diabetes.
 Once pets survive the life-threatening DKA portion of the disease and go on to become “routine” diabetics and do well after 6 months of treatment, many will have a good quality of life for more than 5 years.